 Is high intensity exercise really the best way to lose weight?
 Here’s why HIIT doesn’t work for women over forty.

-A lot of women we’ve worked with in their forties and fifties have tried HIIT (High Intensity Interval Training) as a way to lose weight and tone up.
+A lot of women we’ve worked with in their forties and fifties have tried HIIT (High Intensity Interval Training) as a way to lose weight and tone up and wonder why HIIT doesn’t work for them.

 However, something we see time and time again is women doing intense cardio sessions every week to lose weight.
 They’re working really hard, but seeing no results in the mirror, and this can be REALLY frustrating.